timothyjward/osgi.enroute.site/_tutorial/030-tutorial_microservice.md

 </dependency>
 {% endhighlight %}

+Now create the module content as follows:
-* Delete the itemplate files in `rest-service/src/main/java/org/osgi/enroute/examples/microservice` as these are not required.
+* Delete the template files in `rest-service/src/main/java/org/osgi/enroute/examples/microservice` as these are not required.
-* Now create the directory `rest-service/src/main/java/org/osgi/enroute/examples/microservice/rest` into which we create the following two files:
+* Create the directory `rest-service/src/main/java/org/osgi/enroute/examples/microservice/rest` into which we create the following two files:

 `rest-service/src/main/java/org/osgi/enroute/examples/microservice/rest/RestComponentImpl.java`
 <p>